Editor’s note: This article was updated to provide relevant 2018 statistics.

-Both search engines have since evolved to be fairly similar in how they determine rankings, but Yandex remains the market leader in Russia with 62 percent of the Russian search market, while Google only has 27 percent.
+Both search engines have since evolved to be fairly similar in how they determine rankings.
+As of now, Yandex remains the market leader in Russia with over 50 percent of the Russian search market, while Google has about 45 percent.
 Except for Russia, South Korea and Japan, Google is the market leader in every country in the world.

 Read on to learn more about Yandex's reach, and its advantages over Google.

-Playing second fiddle to Yandex in Russia is actually quite significant since the country is the largest Internet market in all of Europe with 75 million users.
-Additionally, Russian Internet penetration is only 53 percent compared to the 80-90 percent penetration in most other European countries, and this allows Russia to continue to have double digit year on year growth for the last few years.
+Playing second fiddle to Yandex in Russia is actually quite significant since the country is the largest Internet market in all of Europe with almost 90 million users.
+Additionally, Russian Internet penetration is only about 70 percent compared to the 80-90 percent penetration in most other European countries.
+This allows Russia to continue to have double digit year on year growth for the last few years.

 Yandex market share numbers have been relatively stable if not increasing for the last few years, and I strongly believe that Yandex will remain the dominant search engine in Russia.

 Here are the five top advantages Yandex has versus Google, which will help maintain Yandex’s share long into the future.

 1) Yandex is a portal.
 Yandex is the largest media destination in all of Russia and for many Russians, Yandex.ru is where they begin their day.
 In fact, Yandex is the largest media property in all of Russia.

 Much like Google, Yandex offers free email, live traffic maps, music, videos, photo storage and much more.
 Many of these same features are some of the products that Google used to grow its adoption in all around the world by introducing users to the Google brand.
 Google was able to lure users away from weaker products like Hotmail, Mapquest and even Dropbox to use the Google alternatives.
 In Russia, Google will not have this opportunity, as the Yandex versions are comparable, if not better.